Copyright © 2016

 "About tuppence a week lad, plenty for his needs.
 Besides he knows how to pick a few extra coin after a battle as we all do.
 The paymaster aint always regular with your pay so a few extra coins in your purse helps.
 That's a free lesson for you lad and don't think you will be the only one doin it."

 Thomas sat and enjoyed the peace and quiet of the night until Carmelo started to chatter in Spanish again.
-Once he had finished, O'Malley turned to Thomas again.
+Once he had finished, O'Rourke turned to Thomas again.

 "Well he says he wants to see how good you are with those 'Peter Pistols' says they are too hard to get from your pocket and that dinky little dirk will get you killed if you keep it in your boot."

 "What do you mean?
 I can't keep them anywhere else and the dagger is fine where it is."

 "Want to bet your life on that?"

 "Well you stand up by the fire.
 When I say go, I want you to reach down and get that dinky little dirk of yours out and try to stab Carmelo."

 "Are you serious Mister O'Rourke?
 He's unarmed, I might hurt him."